 Unfortunately, buyers or sellers can easily conceal elements in the contract that go unnoticed without the watchful eye of an attorney.
-Those concealed elements could cost you hundreds of thousands of dollars, so it’s in your best financial interest to enlist the help of a Columbia real estate lawyer.
+Those concealed elements could cost you hundreds of thousands of dollars, so it’s in your best financial interest to enlist the help of a Columbia, MD real estate attorney.

-An attorney will ensure that the contract is fair and will protect you from potential issues by working out what will happen if the deal falls through, or if environmental or structural issues develop after the deal closes.
+An attorney will ensure the contract is fair and protect you from potential issues by determining what will happen if the deal falls through or if environmental or structural issues develop after the deal closes.